-The Republic has obtained or will obtain as required all necessary consents, approvals and authorisations in the Republic of Bulgaria in connection with the establishment of the Programme and the issue and performance of the Notes under it.
-The establishment of the Programme and the issue of Notes from time to time under it was authorised by the 2015 State Budget Act of the Republic of Bulgaria, the resolution No. 84 of the Council of Ministers of the Republic of Bulgaria dated 9 February 2015, and by the law on ratification of the Agency Agreement, the Dealer Agreement and the Deed of Covenant, adopted by Parliament on 25 February 2015, sealed by the President on 25 February 2015 and published by the State Gazette Issue No. 16 on 27 February 2015, in force as of 27 February 2015.
+The Republic has obtained all necessary consents, approvals and authorisations in the Republic of Bulgaria in connection with the establishment and update of the Programme and the issue and performance of the Notes under it.
+The establishment and update of the Programme and the issue of Notes from time to time under it was authorised by the 2015 State Budget Act of the Republic of Bulgaria, the 2016 State Budget Act of the Republic of Bulgaria, the resolution No. 84 of the Council of Ministers of the Republic of Bulgaria dated 9 February 2015, and by the law on ratification of the Agency Agreement, the Dealer Agreement and the Deed of Covenant, adopted by Parliament on 25 February 2015, sealed by the President on 25 February 2015 and published by the State Gazette Issue No. 16 on 27 February 2015, in force as of 27 February 2015.